apache/nuttx/configs/teensy/README.txt

     apps/examples/ostest.
 NOTE:  The OS test is quite large.
 In order to get it to fit within AVR memory constraints, it will probably be necessary to disable some OS features.

+  usbstorage:
+    This configuration directory exercises the USB mass storage class driver at apps/examples/usbstorage.
+See apps/examples/README.txt
+    for more information.
+NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
+ISSUES:  (1) THE SPI DRIVER IS UNTESTED, (2) THE USB DRIVER IS UNTESTED, AND (3) THE RAM USAGE MIGHT BE EXCESSIVE.